To avoid fines up to $500, put your phone away or consider using a hands-free system such as Bluetooth or headphones, or an affixed GPS system.

-Unless using a hands-free system such as Bluetooth or headphones, or a permanently affixed GPS system, use of portable devices while moving in a car or on a bike will be a citable offense beginning Jan.
+Unless using a hands-free system such as Bluetooth or headphones, or a GPS system, use of portable devices while driving a car or operating a bike will be a citable offense beginning Jan.
 1, 2015.

 Using a handheld device and texting while driving are just two activities that can distract drivers and cyclists.
-While other types are not illegal in Austin, all forms of distracted driving pose a danger to drivers, their passengers, and bystanders.
+All forms of distracted driving pose a danger to drivers, their passengers, and bystanders.
 Nationwide, many organizations have come together to encourage drivers to focus solely on driving while operating a vehicle.

 Distracted driving includes: